 When we asked about this the previous owner (TPO) stated the 50’ model was a flop.
 This is a weird statement when compared to the sales over the years.
 1950 was simply the best year ever for Studebaker!
 So much so that the factory was running 24/7 with 3 shifts.

-With the above settled, at least in our minds, we knew we did not like the plate and simply opted for a regular plate from the California Department of Motor Vehicles (DMV).
+With the above settled, at least in our minds, we knew we did not like the plate and simply opted for a regular plate from the California Department of Motor Vehicles (DMV) when the title was transferred.
 We also knew this would be temporary.

 A seemingly unrelated irregularity was the year on the title was wrong - TPO thought it was a 1948 and as such the title said "1948".
 This again was odd since the body tag is right there and he had the 47-50 Studebaker Shop Manual.
 He should have seen on page 3, with the heading of “Starting car serial numbers of the 1950 models are as follows”, that model 17A started at serial number 4839001.
 The body tag plus the serial number means this is a 1950 Commander.
 But enough of why it was wrong – let’s just say it WAS wrong.